andrea-f/data-journalism-excel-csv-google-fusion-tables-loader/README.md

-# Data Journalism loading Excel and CSV in Google Fusion after finding Geocoordinates using MapQuest.
+# Data Journalism exercise with Python loading Excel and CSV in Google Fusion after finding Geocoordinates using MapQuest.

 This repo is Python code to:
 - Read a Excel file.